ZanzyTHEbar/ESP32GreenhouseTowerDIY/README.md

 __*SETUP*__

-1. Acquire PCB and ESP32 (WROVER and WROOM has both been tested.
+1. Acquire PCB and ESP32 (WROVER and WROOM has both been tested).
-2. Acquire The remaining sensors and components - assemmble
+2. Acquire The remaining sensors and components - assemble
-3. Plug ESP32 into computer - open your IDE (i used Thonny for this project) Flash the micropython firware to the esp32
+3. Plug ESP32 into computer - open your IDE (i used Thonny for this project) Flash the micropython firmware to the esp32
    1. Upload ESP32MicropytyhonLibraries ---> rename to ESP32Micro
    2. Upload boot.py and greenhouse.py to root directory